DanielCalv/Entra-ID-Lab-/docs/implementation.md

 (6) Assigns the department and job title attributes (7) Enables the account and then assigns a temporary password

-The complete script is here:
+The complete script is here: [View the Create-EntraUsers.ps1 script](../scripts/Create-EntraUsers.ps1)

 The script is heavily commented to explain the purpose of each section.